PNDeb/pinenote-debian-image/README.md

 	* pn_use_as_home: If this file on a partition, then mount it as /home
 	* pn_grow_fs: if this file exists, grow the filesystem to the maximum size using resize2fs

-## First boot..

-Things you might want to setup after the installation:

-Change the **default password** before connection to public networks.

-## Changing the default boot order

-(this is work-in-progress)

-* u-boot must be configured to

-	CONFIG_ENV_IS_IN_FAT=y
-	CONFIG_ENV_FAT_INTERFACE="mmc"
-	CONFIG_ENV_FAT_DEVICE_AND_PART="0:4"

-* Run /root/uboot_change_bootmenu.sh

-* Default bootmenu can be modified with:

-	fw_setenv bootmenu_0 "Boot OS1=sysboot mmc 0:8 any \${scriptaddr} /boot/extlinux/extlinux.conf"
-	fw_setenv bootmenu_0 "Boot OS2=sysboot mmc 0:9 any \${scriptaddr} /boot/extlinux/extlinux.conf"
-	fw_setenv bootmenu_0 "Search for extlinux.conf on all partitions=run scan_dev_for_boot_part"

-* A sample uboot env can be manually placed in partition 4 (vfat-formatted).
-  See subdirectory uboot_env in this directory

-### PineNote-specific Debian repository

-** builds after 26.
-June 2023 should include the repository configuration by default! **

-Download the gpg key here: [pinenote_repo_key_4.gpg](overlays/keyrings/pinenote_repo_key_4.gpg)

-At this point no stable update procedures for patched packages is implemented.
-However, a package repository is being tested to provide updates to those patches packages.

-WARNING: At this point, do use at your own risk and make sure to always double check any apt output before proceeding with updates.

-The repository and the associated gpg key must be added manually:

-	* Create the file **/etc/apt/preferences.d/98_pinenote.mweigand.net.pref** to
-	  make sure any package in the PineNote-specific repository will get higher priority than any stock Debian package:

-		Package: *
-		Pin: origin "pinenote.mweigand.net"
-		Pin-Priority: 1100

-	* Download the public gpg key of the repository (note: this key is very short-lived, with a life time of 1-6 months):

-		wget -O /etc/apt/keyrings/pinenote_repo_key_2.gpg https://github.com/PNDeb/pinenote-debian-image/raw/dev/overlays/keyrings/pinenote_repo_key_2.gpg

-	  sha256 checksum of the key file:

-		f0493a4c400af773d472e3b8b5d2f6d687e131b2cd2a87e421fcf5c10bbb1943  pinenote_repo_key_2.gpg

-	* Add the repository **AT THE TOP** of the sources list file **/etc/apt/sources.list**:

-		deb [signed-by=/etc/apt/keyrings/pinenote_repo_key_2.gpg] http://pinenote.mweigand.net/repository/ bookworm main

-	* (optional) maybe check that certain packages have not been put on hold, i.e.:

-		apt-mark showhold
- 		apt-mark unhold mutter* libmutter-11-0 gir1.2-mutter-11

-	* apt update && apt upgrade

-### Wifi

-`sudo nmtui-connect`

-(fixme: what needs to be set to do that without sudo?)

-### Misc

-* Ignore any ssh issues when testing the rootfs:

-	ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no user@pinenote

 ## Building the rootfs/disc image using debos